MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-SFTP-custom-import.md

 - You have the filename and location (path) of the file to be imported on the SFTP host.
 - There is a *model.json* file that specifies [the Common Data Model schema](/common-data-model/) for the data to be imported.
 This file must be in the same directory as the file to import.
-- A SFTP connection has already been configured by an administrator *or* you have [administrator](permissions.md#administrator) permissions.
+- An SFTP connection has already been configured by an administrator *or* you have [administrator](permissions.md#administrator) permissions.
 You'll need the user credentials, URL, and port number for the SFTP location where you want to import data from.

 ## Configure the import